 Sign Up for an International Plan

-The easiest way to use your phone abroad is signing up for an international plan through your current provider.
-These plans can sometimes be expensive but are often worth it in terms of convenience; and some providers have started offering free international calls and texts in certain regions.
+The easiest way to use your phone abroad is by signing up for an international plan through your current provider.
+These plans can sometimes be expensive but are often worth it in terms of convenience, and some providers have started offering free international calls and texts in certain regions.
 It’s nice to call your provider and be done with it, especially if you plan on using your phone sparingly.

 Get an International SIM Card

 While it’s a great option, you have to take two steps before your phone is ready to accept an international SIM card.

 1. Check with your carrier if your phone is GSM-capable

 There are two types of cellular networks in the US, GSM and CDMA.
 If your phone comes from T-mobile or AT&T, it’s probably GSM-capable which means you can use an international SIM card in it.
 If your phone is from Verizon or Sprint, your phone may or may not be GSM-capable (if it’s not, then you can’t use an international SIM card).

 2. “Unlock” Your Phone

-To use your current phone abroad with a European SIM card, you have to call your provider to unlock your phone (unlocking your phone means allowing it work with any SIM card, not just the card of the carrier you bought the phone from).
+To use your current phone abroad with a European SIM card, you have to call your provider to unlock your phone (unlocking your phone means allowing it to work with any SIM card, not just the card of the carrier you bought the phone from).

 Once you’ve completed the two steps above, you have several options for buying a new SIM card.
 You can purchase one before your trip from an international provider like World SIM or Telestial or wait to purchase one in your destination.
 Buying one from an international provider can be a bit more expensive than cards you can purchase at your destination but usually have the added advantage of working in multiple countries.